-- 1. Apply technical skills needed to be a viable member of the workforce. - a.
-Prepare a description of technical skills to be developed in the supervised work experience program - b.
+1. Apply technical skills needed to be a viable member of the workforce.

+- a.
+Prepare a description of technical skills to be developed in the supervised work experience program b.
 Develop technical skills needed to be a viable member of the workforce. - 2.
 Apply skills developed in other program area courses. - a.
-Perform skills developed in other program area courses in the supervised work experience program - 3.
+Perform skills developed in other program area courses in the supervised work experience program3.
 Apply human relationship skills. - a.
 Practice human relationship skills in the supervised work experience program. - 4.
 Apply and practice positive work habits and responsibilities. - a.
 Perform assignments to develop positive work habits and responsibilities. - 5.
-Work with the instructor and employer to develop written occupational objectives to be accomplished. - a.
+Work with the instructor and employer to develop written occupational objectives to be accomplished.a.
 Perform written occupational objectives in the supervised occupational experience program - 6.
-Assess accomplishment of objectives. - a.
+Assess accomplishment of objectives.

+- a.
 Prepare daily written assessment of accomplishment of objectives. - b.
-Present weekly written reports to instructor in activities performed and objectives accomplished - 7.
-Utilize a set of written guideline for the supervised work experience - a.
+Present weekly written reports to instructor in activities performed and objectives accomplished - Utilize a set of written guideline for the supervised work experience - a.
 Develop and follow a set of written guidelines for the supervised work experience.

-Course Number and Name: ULT 295(1-3) Supervised Work Experience II integrate the student's technical studies with industrial experience.
+Course Number and Name: ULT 295(1-3) Supervised Work Experience e II Description: A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of semester hour per 45 industrial contact hours.
+Hour Breakdown: Semester Credit Hours Lecture Externship Contact Hours 1-6 0 3-9 45-135